- Educational Technology, Research and Assessment

 - ETR 699C Master's Portfolio

-The Department of Educational Technology, Research and Assessment also offers three 18-credit Certificates of Graduate Study (CGS) related to educational research and assessment.
+The Department of Educational Technology, Research and Assessment also offer three 18-credit Certificates of Graduate Study (CGS) related to educational research and assessment.
 Such CGSs can be earned on their own, or in combination with another graduate degree, and equip students with specialized qualitative research, quantitative research, or assessment expertise.